c-jimenez/open-ocpp/examples/ocpp20/quick_start_basicchargepoint/README.md

-# Quick start Charge Point OCPP 2.0.1 example
+# Quick start Basic Charge Point OCPP 2.0.1 example

 ## Description

+The Basic Charge Point implements only the use cases defined in OCPP 2.0.1 Part 0 Specification §4.

 This example simulates a charge point which start a charging session locally with an id tag.